 - The law school's Moot Court Board hosts an extramural competition open to law schools nationwide, the Manne Moot Court Competition each year in February.
 The competition seeks to enhance law school students' understanding of the application of economic principles to legal problems.

-Our Homeland and National Security Law Concentration enables George Mason students who are interested in specializing in this field to present potential employers (both in government and in the private sector) with a credential that reflects a solid foundation in homeland and national security law.
-The Homeland and National Security Law Program is directed by Jamil N. Jaffer.
+Our National Security Law & Policy Concentration, along with our National Security Institute, enables Scalia law students who are interested in specializing in this field to present potential employers (both in government and in the private sector) with a credential that reflects a solid foundation in national security law and policy.

 A Variety of Practical Experiences